 Police say 3 dead, as well as shooter, in University of Nevada, Las Vegas attack

-LAS VEGAS (AP) — Three people were fatally shot Wednesday and a fourth person was critically wounded in an attack on the University of Nevada, Las Vegas campus, police said.
+LAS VEGAS (AP) — Three people were shot to death and a fourth critically wounded Wednesday in an attack at the University of Nevada, Las Vegas that sent shock waves through a city still scarred by the deaths of 60 people in a 2017 shooting only a few miles away on the famous Strip.
 The suspected shooter also was found dead.

-The attack just before noon sent police swarming onto the campus, which is just a couple of miles from the world-famous Las Vegas Strip while students barricaded themselves in classrooms.
-Authorities gave the all-clear about 40 minutes after the first report of an active shooter.
+The attack at about 11:45 a.m. sent police swarming onto the campus while students and professors barricaded themselves inside classrooms and dorm rooms.

-Police haven't released the identity of the shooter or the motive for the attack.
-The shootings took place in a city still scarred by an October 2017 attack by a gunman at the Mandalay Bay casino that killed 60 people and wounded hundreds more.

 Professor Kevaney Martin took cover under a desk in her classroom, where another faculty member and three students took shelter with her.